PlumpMath/CppCoroutine/README.md

 Supported platform and compiler are linux/windows compiled via gcc/clang/visual c++ targeted on x86 or x64 devices.

+This is designed for single-threaded programs; using coroutine in multiple threads at the same time is not supported currently

 A example of using this (implementation of async/await and promise) can be found at https://gist.github.com/nbdd0121/0c739ca139d58ae12290

 API Reference